Alabama

 Visit St. John’s-in-the-Prairie church.
 This beautiful Victorian-era church was built in 1860, and was later relocated to its current location in 1879.
 It is on the National Register of Historic Places.
 The Gothic-style mansion is located just south of the town of Eutaw.
 Unlike most other towns in Alabama, the antebellum lands are still visible in this historic county.

-READ ABOUT: What to See in Alabama at Houston County - Tourist Attractions
+READ ABOUT: What to See in Alabama at Macon County - Tourist Attractions

 The county’s landscape is breathtaking.
 Stunningly beautiful canebrake lands are found in the area, and you can take a scenic drive to see them.
 For those interested in history, you may also wish to check out the city’s historic landmarks.
 A short trip to the city center in Greene County will offer you a unique look at rural life in the state.